 Or, absence thereof…

-We love comedic characters because they never learn.
+We love comedic characters precisely because they never learn.
 Failing to learn from mistakes is a compulsory psychological shortcoming for a comedic character in an ongoing series.

 If it’s a stand-alone comedy story, however, the main character is quite likely to learn a big lesson.
 Groundhog Day is one example.